HANICA-DEA/spotitube/README.md

 }
 ```

-Note that the relevant parts are the `id` and `onlineAvailable`.
+Note that the relevant parts are the `id` and `offlineAvailable`.
 The `id` should be used by the server to lookup the
 Track, before adding it to the Playlist.
-The online availability should correctly be set.
+The offline availability should correctly be set.

 It will expect a response containing the complete list of tracks for the given: